Believe those who are seeking the truth; doubt those who find it.

 7 Habits of Highly Effective People: Have goals, prioritize your shit and be a leader who listens first.

 The E-Myth: Systemize all the processes and workflows in your business, turn it into an operation manual and open up more locations.

 First, Break All The Rules: Stop trying to fix your employees’ weaknesses.
 Figure out what they’re good at and make them do more of that.

-Any one of these gurus could throw the comeback at me, “Yes Tony, very clever… but are you practicing and living these lessons?”
+Any one of these gurus could throw the comeback at me, “Yes Colin, very clever… but are you practicing and living these lessons?”

 And I’ll be the first to admit, no, I’m not.
 Not all the time.
 And yes, I could always do better.